Radical centrism: Netherlands

 According to the Dutch opinion magazine HP/De Tijd, the Dutch political party D66 can be seen as radical centrist.
 Radical centrism is a possibility in another Dutch party as well.
 In a report presented in 2012 to the Christian Democratic Appeal (CDA) party, CDA member and former minister of social affairs Aart Jan de Geus recommends that the CDA develop itself into a radical centrist ("radicale midden") party.
 The D66 has been seen as the more progressive and individualistic of the two parties, and the CDA as the more conservative and personalistic / communitarian.

 New Zealand

-The Opportunities Party (TOP abbreviated), founded by economist Gareth Morgan, identifies itself as radical centrist.
+The Opportunities Party (TOP), founded by economist Gareth Morgan, identifies itself as radical centrist.
 TOP advocates for evidence-based policy on a universal basic income, legalised cannabis, and putting a stop to the New Zealand housing crisis.

+Russia

+The political scientist Richard Sakwa described Putinism as radical centrism as late as 2015, noting its radicalisation with regard to the pre-2012 classical stage, when it represented "typical centrism" by eschewing extremes of left and right, and promoting a strong state that would oversee economic development in the national interest.